AmreshSinha/Spotify-Cards-API/README.md

 npm start
 ```

-Server will start on port 3000
+The server will start on port 3000

 ## Contributing